 The difference between a good company and a great company is the quality of its leaders.
 We know this is critical, so we spend the time and effort to make sure all of our leaders are the best in the business.
-In 2013, we received over 180 applications for only 15 new positions.
+In 2014, we received over 240 applications for fewer than 20 new positions.
 Our leaders are outstanding role models with strong leadership skills and extensive experience working with young people in group situations.
 They are adventurers who love the outdoors and are eager to share their knowledge and enthusiasm with their students.
 Learn more about our outstanding leaders on Our Leaders page.

 How challenging is an Apogee adventure?
 Are there any eligibility requirements?

 We believe in the concept of “achievable challenge.”
 While every Apogee program provides a measure of both physical and mental challenge, our trip itineraries are carefully designed to be well within reach of any motivated student.
 [The one exception is our America Coast to Coast bike adventure (ACC).
 This trip is our most challenging and is for highly motivated students.
 ACC participants must be prepared to push themselves daily and understand that with great effort comes great reward.
 Before applying for ACC, parents and students should speak with Apogee’s directors about expectations.]
 Other than our age parameters, our primary requirements at Apogee are a positive attitude, a willingness to try new things, flexibility and a basic to moderate level of fitness and physical ability.
 If you can bring these qualities to your trip, your Apogee experience is sure to be a great one.